 Replacement Chassepot Obturator (gas seals) for the antique French Chassepot, Fusil modèle 1866.

-Replacement Chassepot Obturator is made of high temperature silicone rubber for long life.
+Replacement Chassepot Obturator is made of high temperature silicone rubber and high strength buna-n for long life.
 Sold as a set of 4 to make one complete seal.

 Ships FREE to the US and Canada!